carl24k/fight-churn/README.md

 <a name="examples"/>

-## 2 Running the Code from Book Listings
+## 2 Running the Code from the Book Listings

 You can run the book listings with the python script `listings/run_churn_listing.py`.